-Some people avoid pain point marketing because they may feel that it takes advantage of the audience.
+Some people avoid pain point marketing because they feel it takes advantage of the audience.
 They think that by using emotional messaging, they’re being forceful rather than persuasive.
-They may see it as exploiting the audience’s desperate need to find a solution to their problems.
+These marketers see the tactic as exploiting the audience’s desperate need to find a solution to their problems.
 Others think pain point marketing is too negative.
-They may be concerned that it spends too much time focusing on what’s wrong so that they can position their brand, product, or service to be the savior.
+They’re concerned it spends too much time focusing on what’s wrong so that they can position their brand, product, or service to be the savior.

-So is pain point marketing ethical?
+Is pain point marketing ethical?
 In short, yes.
 It’s why marketing exists at all.
-A person or client has a problem, a company has the solution, and the company has to prove to the person or client why its solution is right.
+A client has a problem, a company has the solution, and the company has to prove why its solution is right.
 If you’re worried about coming across unethically to your audience with pain point marketing, just stay honest.
 If a pain point exists, talk about it, but don’t exaggerate it.
 Address real or plausible concerns rather than inventing situations to incite emotions like fear.
 Be authentic.
 You think your product is the best, so let the audience know why.

 There are certain places you can look to find self-identified customer pain points.
-They can provide a lot of information to reference when creating your campaigns and strategies.
-Within these places, you can look for trends in responses.
+They provide a lot of information to reference when creating your campaigns and strategies.
+Within these spaces, look for trends in responses.
 If you hear the same phrasing, challenges, or questions in multiple responses, you’ve likely found a pain point.

-This is called qualitative research.
+This method is called qualitative research.
 It focuses on individualized and detailed responses to open-ended questions.
-You’re letting the customer tell you what they really want on their own rather than you coming up with a bunch of answers and having them pick from the pile.
+You’re letting the customer tell you what they really want on their own rather than your team coming up with a bunch of answers and having them pick from the pile.
 Places to look for customer pain points include:

-Customer reviews let you know exactly what people think of a product or service and how they intend to use them.
-While testimonials may work better for project, client-based work, reviews can help you learn more about the reception of tangible products or one-on-one service interactions.
+Customer reviews let you know exactly what people think of a product or service and how they intend to use it.
+While testimonials work better for project, client-based initiatives, reviews help you learn more about the reception of tangible products or one-on-one service interactions.
 Customers may be more likely to put their pain points or negative comments and experiences in reviews rather than testimonials.
-This can be helpful, especially when looking at competitor reviews, to see areas where they don’t satisfy their clients or customers and learn how and where you can corner those pain point markets.
+This is helpful, especially when looking at competitor reviews, to see areas where they don’t satisfy their clients or customers and learn how and where you can corner those pain point markets.

 If you’re looking for even more ways to learn about how you can capitalize on gaps in your competitor’s content strategy, request your free content analysis report from CopyPress.
 The data shows keyword gaps where customers are looking for solutions to pain points, but the content isn’t available.
 We’ll show you this analysis and can create the content you need to address customer queries and other topics your competitors are writing about.

 Another way to find customer pain points is simply just to ask.
-You can hold an interview when you’re meeting for an initial consultation, at the start of a project, or as a final formality when closing out a project.
-Talking to people and asking them what they’re looking for out of products and services can tell you a lot about their pain points, again, even if they don’t tell you directly.
+Hold an interview when you’re meeting for an initial consultation, at the start of a project, or as a final formality when closing out a project.
+Talking to people and asking them what they’re looking for out of products and services tells you a lot about their pain points, again, even if it’s indirect.

-Similar to interviews, if you can’t get people one-on-one to tell you their pain points, send out the opportunity to the masses through social media posts.
-You may create a survey or form or just ask people to answer in the comments.
-Consider asking questions like what people consider the most challenging part of a certain task related to your products, or what they would like for your company to do better.
+Similar to interviews, if you can’t get people to tell you their pain points one-on-one, send out the opportunity to the masses through social media posts.
+Create a survey or form, or just ask people to answer in the comments.
+Pose questions about what people consider the most challenging part of a certain task related to your products, or what they would like for your company to do better.

 Be aware, opening up discussion about pain points on social media may attract negative responses.
-If you’re concerned about brand image, you may have the discussion through a private form rather than in the public comments.
+If you’re concerned about brand image, you may have the discussion in a private form rather than in public comments.

-Pain points are the needs your customers want to be met, but they’re also leveraging points to help you position yourself to provide solutions in your industry.
+Pain points are also leveraging points to help you position your brand to provide solutions in your industry.
 Use these six tips to help you discover new ways to incorporate pain points into your marketing strategy:

 People often make purchases or start partnerships with companies based on emotion.
 Then they use facts or logic to back up or justify their feelings.
 If you can find that emotional component, and discover what feelings cause people’s pain, you can capitalize on it.
 Are the pain points making your audience frustrated, stressed, or worried?
 Why?
 The more we understand our target audience’s emotions, the better we can connect with them and be able to create marketing campaigns that validate those emotions and give the right solutions.

-Targeting long-tail keywords can help too.
+Targeting long-tail keywords helps too.
 These are often, but not always, longer search terms like questions.
 People use them when looking for very specific information online.
 They have a high search volume but low content volume, allowing your brand to create valuable pieces to rank in search.

-Review your current content and look for places where your team could better address pain points in your pieces.
+Review your current content and look for places where your team could better address pain points.
 For example, you may have a blog post that talks about your company’s services, but it reads more like an advertisement than a valuable article.
 Can you reframe how you’ve written the topic to focus on and provide solutions to a customer pain point?

-Use your analytics programs to find which pieces of content are underperforming and could benefit from a revamp and try to optimize them for pain point marketing.
-Continue checking the analytics to see if they change and traffic increases.
+Use your analytics programs to find which pieces of content underperform and could benefit from a revamp.
+Then, try to optimize them for pain point marketing.
+Continue checking the analytics to see if traffic increases.
 You can also use your analytics programs to show what content is performing best.
 Review those pieces and see how you can adapt the strategies you used to make the updated content stand out the same way.

 Using pain points in pay-per-click (PPC) search advertising is possible.
-It comes down to the way you frame your headlines and the text you choose.
-Use language that addresses what the problem is and how your product or service can solve it.
+Finding success in this strategy comes down to the way you frame your headlines and the text you choose.
+Use language that addresses what the problem is and how your product or service solves it.

-For example, if one of the customer pain points is that the other solutions are too expensive, focus on what you can do to relieve that.
+For example, if one of the customer’s pain points is that the other solutions are too expensive, focus on what you can do to relieve that.
 If your company offers a free trial, put that in the ad title.
 Use adjectives that address the initial pain points and others that might affect your audience.
-Words like “easy,” “reliable,” and “fast” may all be adjectives that grab the attention of people looking for pain point solutions.
+Words like “easy,” “reliable,” and “fast” are all adjectives that grab the attention of people looking for pain point solutions.

-Wordstream suggests that adding pain points to social media posts could be one of the most effective ways to incorporate it into your marketing strategy.
+Wordstream suggests that adding pain points to social media posts could be one of the most effective ways to incorporate them into your marketing strategy.
 This is because social media, both for businesses and individuals, often acts as a highlight reel.
-We show who we want to be, or the best versions of ourselves, not who we actually are.
-Address how your audience can be better by using your solution to their pain points.
-This may attract people playing the social media comparison game and entice them to click on your content.
+Individual users show who they want to be, or the best versions of themselves, not who they actually are.
+Address how your audience can be better by showing your solution to their pain points.
+This tactic may attract people playing the social media comparison game and entice them to click on your content.

 Similar to applying pain point marketing to paid search, focus on your word choice.
-Using an emotional approach and appealing to people’s sense of wanting to do or be better can lead to more clicks and conversions.
+Using an emotional approach and appealing to people’s sense of wanting to do leads to more clicks and conversions.

-Landing pages are often where people “land” after clicking a PPC ad or a link from a social media post.
-They provide more information about the topic you discussed in your initial ad or post, relative to the principal topic.
+Landing pages are where people “land” after clicking a PPC ad or a link from a social media post.
+They provide more information about the topic you discussed in your initial ad or post.
 Landing pages are an opportunity to reinforce why your products or services are the solutions to a pain point.

-With landing pages, you have more room than you do in a PPC ad or social post, so you can make claims and back them up with more information.
-For example, you may use some of the same emotional or persuasive text that you wrote to get people to click and come to the landing page for the headings and subheadings.
+With landing pages, you have more room than you do in a PPC ad or social post.
+You can make claims and back them up with more information.
+For example, you may use some of the same emotional or persuasive text that you wrote to get people to click and come to the landing page.
 But from there, you can explain in more detail why your solution solves this pain point and why creating a partnership with your company or choosing your product is the most valuable choice.
 Landing pages are a vital part of effectively selling your products or services to your audience, and CopyPress is available to help.
 Contact us today to learn more about our content solutions.

 Business and life both have pain points, the things we don’t love doing.
-Leaning into this idea in marketing and positioning your brand, product, or service as the solution can help you come across as more valuable to your audience.
+Leaning into this idea in marketing and positioning your brand, product, or service as the solution helps your brand come across as more valuable to its audience.
 It also shows you care about your customers and clients and that you work to make their lives easier and better.